Jocool1231/MasksofPowerLegacyLocalization/README.md

 _(We reccomend trying Poedit!
 Found here: https://poedit.net/)_

+When you want to submit your changes, make a pull request including the new file, and if everything is in order it will be approved.

 A few rules:
   - Only translate text next to **msgstr** tag.
   - Keep formatting intact and **untranslated**.